-VIII.
+VI.
 Area of Specialization (Minimum of 9 credits) May include coursework taken either in or outside of the Department.
-A minimum of 3 credits for this section must be taken outside of the department.
-Courses listed in sections I and III-VII may NOT be included on this list.
-No more than 3 credits from section II may be used on this list.
+At least 3 credit hours for this section must be taken outside of the department.
+Courses listed in Sections I-V may NOT be included on this list.

-Area of Specialization: ALEA OL SDECIALIZACION.
+Area of Specialization: ·

-Course Number and Title Credits Semester/ Date Grade Institution
+Course Number and Title Credits Semester/ Year Scheduled Date Completed Grade Institution

-Year Completed

-Scheduled

-3

 3

 3

 3

 3